-Meera and Darth Vader crossed paths only once in her time on the Death Star, and he was nothing like the vicious rumors whispered in the trooper ranks.
+Meera crossed paths only once with Lord Vader in her short time on the Death Star, and he was nothing like the vicious rumors whispered in the trooper ranks.
 Darth Vader was her commander.
 He cared about the Empire.
 He cared for his soldiers.
 Her division marched side-by-side with his vaunted 501st Legion.
 Vader’s Fist, they were called.
-She patched up many of those brave troopers on Vader’s peace-keeping missions against this evil rebellion.
-Someone must report what has happened here.
-The Empire must know who struck down their leader, so he could be brought to justice.
-For Lord Vader, Meera had to survive.
-She watched him pull the body up the ramp and close it, then fire the engines of the shuttle out into space.
+She patched up many of those brave troopers on his peace-keeping missions against this evil rebellion.
+The Empire must know who struck down their beloved leader, so he could be brought to justice.
+Someone must report what happened here.
+For Lord Vader’s sake, Meera had to survive.
+Skywalker dragged Vader’s limp body up the ramp and closed it for take off.
+Why was he taking the body?
+Probably some fiendish bounty or personal glory, the bastard!
+Then, with a blast of ion fusion, the engines launched the shuttle out into space.
+They were gone.

 If she was to report anything to anyone, she had to get off this dying battle station.
 She looked around again to see no ships remained.
 Her only hope now was to find a pod.
-Across the far side of the hanger, a white arrow streaked across the floor etched with the words Emergency Exit.
-It was hard to see where it led through all the smoke, but at this point, it didn’t matter.
+Across the far side of the hanger, a white arrow streaked across the floor etched with the words ‘emergency exit.’
+Meera could not see where it led through all the smoke, but at this point, it made no difference.

-Hoping to find something; anything, she just ran.
-Meera leaped over burning crates and supply canisters as she moved across the fire-streaked landscape of Hangar 272.
+Hoping to find something that could fly; anything at all, she just ran.
+She leaped over burning crates and supply canisters as she moved across the fire-streaked landscape of Hangar 272.
 Finally, she could see the outer wall.
 The escape pods—if any were left—would be here.
 With the loading chute to her right and the cold vacuum of space on her left, she turned to run toward the chute when she heard a woman’s voice call out behind her.

 “You!
 Medical officer!
 Come quickly… I need you!”